Spanish Fork Cemetery

 The Spanish Fork Cemetery is a 32-acre green space in the heart of the City with over 12,000 headstones.
 The cemetery has been a final resting place since the first burial in 1853.
 The cemetery was officially established in 1868 with the design and formation of blocks one through four.

 Shepherd Hook Policy

-Beginning June 7, Spanish Fork City will allow the use of shepherd hooks and vertical structures for decorations the week of Memorial Day and from November 1 - March 1 only.
-Shepherd hooks & vertical structures will not be allowed during the lawn maintenance season (June 7 - October 31).
+Spanish Fork City allows the use of shepherd hooks and vertical structures for decorations the week of Memorial Day and from November 1 - March 1 only.
+Shepherd hooks & vertical structures will not be allowed during the lawn maintenance season (March 2 - October 31).

 New Policy FAQs

 Subject to the following provisions and beginning June 7, 2021, shepherd hooks and vertical structures are allowed in the Spanish Fork City Cemetery from November 1 through March 1.
 They are not allowed March 2 through November 30, with the exception of the Wednesday before Memorial Day through the Sunday following Memorial Day.